 “I’m sorry.”
-If you’re a woman, there’s a good chance you use this phrase a lot—in fact, you probably use it way too much.
+If you’re a woman, there’s a good chance you use this phrase a lot—in fact, you may use it way too much.
 That’s not your fault.
 Women are taught and socialized to say sorry—to feel sorry—whether they're in the wrong or not.
-It’s a form of deference, it’s a way of making ourselves smaller, or just appeasing.
-And even though it becomes such an ingrained part of our vocabularies that we often rattle off apologies without even thinking, it’s not good for us—and it’s not good for our relationships, romantic and otherwise.
+It’s a form of deference, and it’s a way of making ourselves smaller or just appeasing.
+And even though it becomes such an ingrained part of our vocabularies that we often apologize when we are not wrong.
+It’s not good for us—and it’s not good for our relationships, romantic and otherwise.

 When Do You Need To Apologize?

 Of course, you can also say you’re sorry for situations that have nothing to do with you.
 If your friend gets fired, if your brother gets dumped, it’s totally understandable to say, “I’m so sorry that happened.”
 But that’s different than saying you’re sorry for what you did when you don't think you need to.

 Non-Apologies From Your Partner

-Even though women are more socialized than men to apologize, if you’re in a heterosexual relationship it’s still important to keep an eye out for non-apologies.
-If you get the feeling that your partner is saying that they’re sorry without really meaning it—like, “I’m sorry you’re upset...”— this is very different than actually taking responsibility for their actions.
-If you sense that your partner is also using faux-apologies as a way to gloss over things, it’s another sign that your communication is faltering.
-So try to push for having a more open discussion, knowing that this will also mean that you need to be open to listening to your partner’s point of view, even if you don’t always like what they have to say.
+Even though women are more socialized than men to apologize, it’s still important to keep an eye out for non-apologies.
+If you get the feeling that your partner is saying they’re sorry without really meaning it—like, “I’m sorry you’re upset...”— this is very different than actually taking responsibility for their actions.
+If you sense that your partner is also using faux apologies as a way to gloss over things, it’s another sign that your communication is faltering.
+So try to push for having a more open discussion, knowing this will also mean that you need to be open to listening to your partner’s point of view, even if you don’t always like what they have to say.